polkadot-developers/docs-sandbox/source/docs/tutorials/07-add-a-pallet.md

 Because the Substrate runtime compiles to both a native Rust binary that includes standard library functions and a [WebAssembly (Wasm)](https://webassembly.org/) binary that does not include the standard library, the `Cargo.toml` file controls two important pieces of information:

 * The pallets to be imported as dependencies for the runtime, including the location and version of the pallets to import.
-* The features in each pallet that should be enabled when compiling the native Rust binary as extensions to the standard (`std`) feature set so that they can be included in the WebAssembly binary.
+* The features in each pallet that should be enabled when compiling the native Rust binary.
+By enabling the standard (`std`) feature set from each pallet, you can compile the runtime to include functions, types, and primitives that would otherwise be missing when you build the WebAssembly binary.

-For information about adding dependencies in `Cargo.toml` files, see [Dependencies](https://doc.rust-lang.org/cargo/guide/dependencies.html) and [Specifying Dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html) in the Cargo documentation.
+For information about adding dependencies in `Cargo.toml` files, see [Dependencies](https://doc.rust-lang.org/cargo/guide/dependencies.html) in the Cargo documentation.
 For information about enabling and managing features from dependent packages, see [Features](https://doc.rust-lang.org/cargo/reference/features.html) in the Cargo documentation.

 To add the dependencies for the Nicks pallet to the runtime: